 Awais Aftab, MD, first author of the paper and a former fellow in the Department of Psychiatry at UC San Diego said, “The medical field is beginning to recognize that meaning in life is a clinically relevant and potentially modifiable factor, which can be targeted to enhance the well-being and functioning of patients.
 We anticipate that our findings will serve as building blocks for the development of new interventions for patients searching for purpose.”

-Further study is required to look at the other areas, such as wisdom, loneliness and compassion, and how these impact meaning in life.
-Although, examing the biomarkers such as stress and aging, etc. all are associated with searching and finding the purpose in life.
+Further study is required to look at the other areas, such as wisdom, loneliness, and compassion, and how these impact meaning in life.
+Although examing the biomarkers such as stress, aging, etc., all are associated with searching and finding the purpose in life.